chadrosenquist/logging-test-case/README.md

 Run this file manually.
 All the tests are commented out.
 Uncomment and run each test one at a time.
 Verify the console output.

-This module is not named `manual_tests.py` because these tests are not meant to be run automatically.
+This module is not named `manual_test.py` because these tests are not meant to be run automatically.

 ##Automated Tests
 ##runtest.sh
-To run all the tests from the command line, using GitBash on Windows:
+To run all the tests from the command line, simply use pytest:
 ```
-cd <repository root>
-./runtests.sh
+pytest
 ```
-###tests/loggingtestcase_tests.py
+###tests/loggingtestcase_test.py

 This module tests class `LoggingTestCase`.
 It uses `subprocess.check_output` to run each test case one at a time, capturing the output.
-The output is examined to verify it is correct.  `loggingtestcase_tests.py` run tests in module `simpleloggingtests.py`.
+The output is examined to verify it is correct.  `loggingtestcase_test.py` run tests in module `simpleloggingtests.py`.

 Even though automated tests are included, it is still a good idea to run the manual tests and visually look at the output of each test case.